borchero/lightkit/README.md

 it provides three simple features:

-- A data loader for tabular data that is orders of magnitude faster than PyTorch's builtin data loader for medium-sized datasets and beyond.
+- A data loader for tabular data that is orders of magnitude faster than PyTorch's builtin data loader for medium-sized datasets and larger ones.
 - A mixin for modules that allows to save not only weights, but also the configuration to the file system such that it is easier to retrieve trained models.
 - A typed base class for estimators that enables users to easily create estimators with PyTorch and